networknext/next/cmd/next/README.md

 To remove a datacenter: `next datacenter remove <name>`

 Removes a datacenter with the given datacenter name from Firestore.

+To view a datacenter's values: `next datacenter view <relay name>`

+Shows a datacenter's Firestore values.
+These values can be edited with `next datacenter edit`.

 To edit a datacenter's values: `next datacenter edit <datacenter ID> [filepath]`